-- Consider specialist delivery.
 All around the world, many produce companies have had great success offering individual delivery services to their customers.
 This usually involves selling a specifically sized box of locally grown seasonal produce using a subscription service as payment.
 This can be a great way to build a loyal base of customers, have a certain level of guaranteed income each month, and help encourage healthier eating habits in your own community.

-- Build connections with your customers.
 When it comes to running a small business, it’s all about creating close connections with enthusiastic customers.
 Once you have a group of loyal customers showing up at your stall or ordering from your business on a regular basis, remember to engage with them regularly and get to know them on a friendly level.
 This creates a level of trust that will encourage them to refer their friends to your business, and helps you establish a brand that’s trustworthy and likeable.

-- Create a presence at farmer’s markets.
 Your local farmer’s market is likely to be the best place to start out with your produce business.
 It’s where your target market will most easily be found, and it gives you an opportunity to introduce your business to local shoppers.
 Make sure you set up your stand in a way that sets it apart from the crowd – after all, many of the other traders in the market will be selling the same product as you.
 Offer free samples of juices or treats made with your produce, and take the time to chat to people and hand out flyers introducing your new business.